oscar-gom/oscar-gom/README.md

 I'm a student from Spain 🥘
 - 💻 Learning about **Multiplatform Software Development**.
 - 📱 Obsessed with mobile app development.
-- 🏗️ In my free time I like making personal projects.
+- Working as an Intern at the moment.

 ---